rdkr/lvm-on-luks/README.md

 # lvm-on-luks

-Sets up full partition encryption for Ubuntu using LUKS and GRUB2 and optionally LVM and Secure Boot.
+Set up full partition encryption for Ubuntu using LUKS and GRUB2 and optionally LVM and Secure Boot for multi-boot systems.

 These instructions bridge a gap left by Ubiquity, the Ubuntu installer, which supports either full disk encryption or no encryption.
-When dual booting or otherwise wanting to retain other disk partitions, these instructions can be used to set up an encrypted Ubuntu OS partition.
+When dual/multi-booting or otherwise wanting to retain other disk partitions, these instructions can be used to set up an encrypted Ubuntu OS partition.

 These instructions were most recently developed / tested with Kubuntu 22.10 on a UEFI system with an NVMe drive using LUKS and Secure Boot but not LVM.
 Previous iterations have been used with some combination of the aforementioned and: Ubuntu or Arch Linux, with MBR, and with SATA drives.